Last updated: March 23, 2023

 2. SereneLife Inflatable Stand Up Paddle Board

-If you fancy yourself as a bit more of a seasoned paddleboarder, then it might be best to upgrade to the SereneLife Inflatable Stand Up Paddle Board.
+If you fancy yourself as more of a seasoned paddleboarder, then it might be best to upgrade to the SereneLife Inflatable Stand Up Paddle Board.
 This premium board comes with a higher price tag, but it is more than worth the expense if you’re after a quality board with all the best features.

-For one, this excellent SUP comes in eight great colors.
-At 81 cm wide and 3.2 metres (10’6″) long, each is perfectly sized for riders who want to go the distance or just spend some time chilling in the surf.
+For one, this excellent SUP comes in eight great colours.
+At 81 cm wide and 3.2 metres (10’6″) long, each is perfectly sized for riders who want to go the distance or spend some time chilling in the surf.
 Like our bargain choice, this one is 15 cm thick for maximum stability and features three fins for easy maneuverability.

 The SereneLife SUP may be the most expensive on our list, but it is also one of the most liked and highly rated by users.
 It can hold up to 125 kg, comes with a three-month warranty, and features a soft no-slip EVA surface.

 Another great choice, if you’re looking for a midrange board that is lightweight but capable of holding heavier passengers, is the Goosehill Sailor Inflatable SUP.
 The board is available in two colours: sailor blue or sailor green.

 This 3.2 metres (10’6″) long and 82 cm wide board weighs just 9.3 kg but is capable of holding passengers up to 150 kg.
 That strength comes from the reinforced double-layer PVC body.
 The board features three fins on the bottom, including a removable centre fin that locks into place with a pin to prevent loss.